replikation/poreCov/README.md

 ### Sample input

 > [!NOTE]
-> For fastq input without `--sample` and `--list`, samples with less than 1500 kB fastq file size after concatenation and size selection, are removed.
+> If using --fastq without either --sample or --list, samples whose concatenated and size-selected FastQ files are smaller than 1500 kB will be excluded from further analysis.

 #### Sample sheet
 * barcodes can be automatically renamed via `--samples sample_names.csv`